Shreyas-BalajiN/Single-pawn-ludo/README.md

 # Single-pawn-ludo
-A python program that implements Ludo with a single pawn You just need to press enter to roll the dice.
+A python program that implements Ludo with a single pawn.
+You just need to press enter to roll the dice.
 Your opponent is computer.
 Pretty much like ludo but instead of 4 you have only one pawn.